Giftwrap Angel

 The Steps

 2. Place your right or left hand on the paper with only your first 3 fingers.
-You’ll need to spread your fingers a little but your thumb as much as possible so that it lays closer to the bottom of the paper.
+You’ll need to spread your fingers a little, but your thumb as much as possible, so that it lies closer to the bottom of the paper.

 3. Count the width/squares that it takes for those 3 fingers and double it(4x2=8 squares).
 Then count the amount from the bottom up and just a bit above the pointer finger (5 squares).